nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 #### `allowance_config`

-Spender is a Tezos address which initiates token transfer operation.
+*Spender* is a Tezos address which initiates a token transfer operation.
-Owner is a Tezos address which can hold tokens.
+*Owner* is a Tezos address which can hold tokens.
 Owner can transfer its own tokens.
 Spender, other than the owner, MUST be approved to withdraw specific tokens held by the owner up to the allowance amount.